New in Germany? Stay in touch with your new friends and colleagues in Germany with our guide to getting a German mobile phone and SIM card.

 Repairing a mobile phone in Germany

-Has your mobile phone dropped out of your pocket while cycling around East Berlin?
+Has your mobile phone dropped out of your pocket while cycling around Berlin?
 Or maybe it’s been scratched during a hike through the spectacular Black Forest?
 Whatever the reason, if you’re looking for mobile phone repairs in Germany there are plenty of options.
 Some operators will be able to provide in-store repair services at their outlets.
 Certain manufacturers, such as Apple, also offer these in-store services.
 However, you’ll also find phone repair shops in most towns.
 Look online for your nearest phone shop that can provide repairs.

 Making a complaint about a German mobile operator